MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 > [!IMPORTANT]
 > The self-contained feature described in this topic is available only in Windows App SDK 1.2 Preview 1.

-In order to be displayed in the Widget board, apps that support Windows widgets must register their widget provider with the system.
+In order to be displayed in the Widgets host, apps that support Windows widgets must register their widget provider with the system.
 For Win32 apps, only packaged apps are currently supported and widget providers specify their registration information in the app package manifest file.
 This article documents the XML format for widget registration.
 See the [Example](#example) section for a code listing of an example package manifest for a Win32 widget provider.

 ## App extension

 The app package manifest file supports many different extensions and features for Windows apps.
 The app package manifest format is defined by a set of schemas that are documented in the [Package manifest schema reference](/uwp/schemas/appxpackage/uapmanifestschema/schema-root).
 Widget providers declare their registration information within the [uap3:AppExtension](/uwp/schemas/appxpackage/uapmanifestschema/element-uap3-appextension-manual).
 The **Name** attribute of the extension must be set to "com.microsoft.windows.widgets".

 Widget providers should include the [uap3:Properties](/uwp/schemas/appxpackage/uapmanifestschema/elemnt-uap3-properties-manual) as the child of **uap3:AppExtension**.
 The package manifest schema does not enforce the structure of the **uap3:Properties** element other than requiring well-formed XML.
-The rest of this article describes the XML format that the Widget board expects in order to successfully register a widget provider.
+The rest of this article describes the XML format that the Widget host expects in order to successfully register a widget provider.

 ```xml
 <uap3:Extension Category="windows.appExtension">